Custom optics

 List of basic optics modules

-The standard version of the basic optics module uses the lens from a Raspberry Pi camera v2 and a spacer to make it into a microscope with a field of view similar to a x20 microscope objective.
+The standard version of the basic optics module uses a Raspberry Pi camera v2 and a spacer for the lens to make it into a microscope with a field of view similar to a x20 microscope objective.
 The same principle can be used for other small camera modules with removeable lenses.
 Assembly is similar to the standard basic optics module, you will need to remove the camera lens and reverse it when it is put into the lens spacer.
 USB cameras are not supported in the standard software.